vegaprotocol/specs/protocol/0074-BTCH-batch-market-instructions.md

   - **Cancellations**: this is a list (repeated field) of Cancel Order instructions
   - **Amendments**: this is a list (repeated field) of Amend Order instructions
   - **Submissions**: this is a list (repeated field) of Submit Order instructions
 - Additionally the batch may contain a single transaction to change the current margin mode.
-Unlike cancellations/amendments/submissions, if this fails the rest of the batch will be cancelled.
+If this transaction fails, all later transactions within the batch (cancellations/amendments/submissions) for the market referred to in the update are Stopped for reason MARGIN_MODE_UPDATE_FAILED.
 - The total number of instructions across all three lists (i.e. sum of the lengths of the lists) must be less than or equal to the current value of the network parameter `network.spam_protection.max.batch.size`.
 The margin mode update transaction is not included in this limit.

 ### Processing a batch